 - concluded our policymaking process on unconventional oil and gas development in Scotland

-It is also responsible for the health and safety of the offshore oil and gas industry operating on the UK Continental Shelf, which is overseen by independent regulator the Health and Safety Executive.
+The UK Government is also responsible for the health and safety of the offshore oil and gas industry operating on the UK Continental Shelf.
+This is overseen by independent regulator the Health and Safety Executive.

 The North Sea Transition Authority (NSTA) is the UK offshore oil and gas sector’s independent regulator.
 The Authority is a public body which is within the policy framework set by the UK Government.
 The NSTA regulates the licensing of exploration and development of the UK’s offshore oil and gas resources, gas storage and unloading activities.
 The NSTA are also the licensing authority and regulator of carbon capture and storage on the UK continental shelf.